rickb777/runtemplate/BUILTIN.md

 ### threadasafe/map.tpl

-This template generates a <Key><Type>Map for some specified key-type and content type.
+This template generates a <Key><Type1>Map for some specified key-type and content type.
 It uses Go's built-in `map` internally.
 Use the `-type` parameter and set the key type using `Key=type`.
 The key-type and content type can be user-defined or built-in types as needed.